 An exhibition of James Bond vehicles.
 Tickets – Adults: £14.50, Children: £9.50.
 Booking in advance highly recommend.
 London Film Museum, 45 Wellington Street, Covent Garden, WC2E 7BN.
 Nearest tube: Covent Garden or Temple.
 For more information, visit the London Film Museum website.

 For a review of the play Let The Right One In, which closes on 30 August, click here.

-Posted on 31 July 2014, in Entertainment, Festivals, Grub, London and tagged August 2014, families, festivals, london, school holidays, summer holidays, Things to do in London, What's On Guide.
+Posted on 31 Jul 2014, in Entertainment, Families, Festivals, Grub, London and tagged school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 8 Comments.